FYSETC/FYSETC-Voron-0/Firmware&OS/README.md

 ## 1. Firmware

+### 1.1 Rev 1.0

-We use `Cheetah v1.2` motherboard ([github](https://github.com/FYSETC/FYSETC-Cheetah)) for our `Voron-0` kit.
+We use `Cheetah v1.2` motherboard ([github](https://github.com/FYSETC/FYSETC-Cheetah)) for our `Voron-0` rev1.0 kit.
 And we use `Klipper` firmware.
-You can get the pre-build firmwares and `printer.cfg` files beside this `README` file.
+You can get the pre-build firmwares and `printer.cfg` files in folder `rev1.0` next to this `README` file.
 In the kit you should find an sdcard with octopi system flashed.
 After you build your Voron 0.1 machine, you can insert it to the raspberrypi and power up the machine, the machine should work.
 Remember to connect ethernet cable to raspberrypi and connect Cheetah board to raspberrypi with USB cable.

-### 1.1 Klipper compile
+#### 1.1.1 Klipper compile

 We use the following `make menuconfig` below to compile Klipper.
 You can check more firmware build information in our Cheetah board github page [here](https://github.com/FYSETC/FYSETC-Cheetah#klipper).

 ![](images/klipper_menuconfig.png)

-### 1.2 How to flash
+#### 1.1.2 How to flash

 Well, i don't recommend you to use our pre-build firmwares as klipper firmware always update.
 I recommend you to compile klipper yours, follow it [here](https://www.klipper3d.org/Installation.html).
 The prebuild firmwares below just for beginners.

 You should power up Cheetah board with 12v/24v power supply first.

-#### klipper.bin
+##### klipper.bin

 If you use our pre-build `klipper.bin` firmware, you can flash the firmware with the command below.
 This command is also for those who compile klipper yourself, but you need to `cd ~/klpper/out` first.
 Remember to connect RaspberryPi with usb cable to Cheetah.